-Generally, the best way to learn something new (in that case how to brain dump) is by examples, here’s how my brain dump session looks like.
+Generally, the best way to learn something new (in that case how to brain dump) is by examples, here’s what my brain dump session looks like.

-For a long time, I used to think that it’s enough to do a brain dump every month.
+For a long time, I used to think that it was enough to do a brain dump every month.
 However, now I consider starting a daily log.

 First of all, nowadays we’re living in a world, where our brain has too much information to process.
 Basically, it’s something called information overload.

 Personally, I’ve recently noticed I want to switch off my mind more and more often.